ShaojieDong503/IMI/README.md

 ### 3. Variability in Embedding Consistency
 Embeddings generated for different datasets are **not guaranteed to be identical** across runs.
 This is expected, as **embeddings are inherently data-dependent**, meaning variations in input data can lead to differences in the learned representation space.

+## Notes
+We have updated our code to implement more features.
+So the output file is different (number of clusters, customer embeddings) from our presentation we have recorded before the update.
+The work flow and findings are stay the same.
+We are still targeting the customers which are flagged by two tasks.
+(High scoring in task 1, and in the top 2 clusters (clusters which contains the most high-scoring customers))